Table of Contents

 One option is DIY solutions, such as setting traps and baits around your home.
 However, it is important to note that these methods can be dangerous if not handled properly.
 Additionally, rats may learn to avoid traps or become immune to certain types of bait over time.

 For those who prefer humane methods, live traps can be used to capture rats without harming them.
-These traps should then be released far from residential areas in order to prevent the rats from returning.
+These traps should then be released far from residential areas to prevent the rats from returning.
 Natural repellents such as peppermint oil or garlic also have some success at deterring rodents.

 If none of these options works, it may be necessary to seek out professional services for more advanced techniques like fumigation or poison application.